 Rapid prototyping and digital ideation technologies will be introduced to the students to enable competitiveness in the international market and aims to be recognized amongst the best design schools in the region, by producing competitive Designers.

-The Industrial Design Department recognizes that design is an activity that fundamentally shapes our world and influences the processes of change.
-We aim for our students to find their own place, from where they can lead or contribute to these processes.
-The course is focused on consumer products, furniture and other industrial designed products that enhance the economic potential of the country, while realizing that most of tomorrow’s products and services do not yet exist today.
+Upon completion of the B.ID Degree and relevant office practice experience, students have an option to work directly with numerous industry oriented offices in various capacities.
+The B.ID Program recognizes that design is an activity that fundamentally shapes our world and influences the processes of change.
+SADA aims for its students to find their own place, from where they can lead or contribute to these processes.
+Although there will be a focus on product and furniture design, there is no limitations to the field; understanding very well that most of tomorrow’s products and services do not yet exist today.

-The basic aim of the course is to integrate forward-thinking strategies and come up with new possibilities, to engage with design as a cultural activity in the context of art, society, the environment, humanity, technology, and diverse forms and scales of production.
-The department emphasizes a strong culture of experimentation, innovation and debate, as well as the ability to generate futuristic scenarios for its ID course.
+Aim of the course is to integrate forward-thinking and engage with new possibilities, to engage with design as a cultural activity in the context of art, society, the environment, humanity, technology, and diverse forms and scales of production.
+The nature of the course is pluralistic; encouraging diversity in thinking, opinions and ideologies.